 Expat Explore tours includes the services of our Expat Explore tour leader, all breakfasts and some other meals, quality accommodation in mostly 3-star hotels, transportation on one of our modern coaches and all experiences as listed.

 One of the main highlights of this tour is the time sent in Croatia, where we visit the amazing Plitvice Lakes National Park as well as the town of Split.
 Dubrovnik provides the backdrop for a great stay - you can explore this ancient walled city, and visit some of the many museums and churches.
 After leaving Dubrovnik, the tour heads for Bosnia and the town Sarajevo, and then onwards to Serbia, Belgrade and Budapest.
 Vienna is a favourite destination, and here you will enjoy a walking tour with a local guide, before moving on to Prague for a multi-night stay.
 The tour concludes back where it all began, in Munich.

 It is entirely up to you how much or little you pack into this exciting tour, but no matter what you choose to do, you are sure to have the experience of a lifetime.
-Take advantage of our great deals, which include early bird specials well as last minute deals on 2017 Eastern Europe coach packages.
+Take advantage of our great deal on 2018 Eastern Europe coach packages.

 Why this Trip